ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

     - If the results are identical, they will not be displayed on the screen.
 The data includes (ID, Function, Address, Quantity/Value).

 - Simulate Modbus Slave:
   - Activates an internal Modbus slave simulator.
-This simulator responds to any ID, Function, or Address with a register value of zero.
+This simulator responds to any ID or an ID specified by you (when non-zero), Function, or Address with a register value of zero.
 It is particularly useful for testing on the master device alone.

 - Notes: